 Four Sportsmanship Tips for Golfers

-Masters week has come and gone, and for many golfers, it signals the opening of golf season.
+The Masters has come and gone, and for many golfers, it signals the opening of golf season.
 Sure you can hit the links in March, but it can be a bit cold.
 Once Masters week hits, Spring has really sprung and golf season begins in earnest for most casual swingers of the clubs.
 Golf is a game of many written and unwritten rules, and sportsmanship and gentlemanly play are of the utmost importance.
 So to get you up to speed for your next golf outing, we’re proud to present some tips for spotless golfing sportsmanship…

 1) Dress elegantly